The Bible says that humans were directly and uniquely created by God. We are not products of an evolutionary process that began with lower life forms.

 The Bible says God created the plant and animal kinds—e.g., conifer, fern, feline, equine—by commanding them to exist.
 It does not address the creation of species.

-Before the Big Flood, Noah loaded two of every air-breathing animal kind into the ark.
-He did not board two of each species.
+Before the Big Flood, Noah loaded two of every air-breathing animal kind into the ark, not two of each species.

 The Bible does not explain how this propagation occurred, but we can speculate based on what we know about genetics and knowledge transfer.

-These things indicate that God generated plant and animal species within their kinds by using an intelligent version of evolution that employed deliberate mutations, as opposed to the random mutations that Darwin theorized.
+These things indicate God generated plant and animal species within their kinds using an intelligent version of evolution that employed mutations.

 Knowledge Transfer

 Species evolve when cells successfully mutate.
-Cells mutate in response to instructions that are embedded in DNA.
+Cells mutate in response to instructions embedded in DNA.

 DNA tells cells how to behave through a coherent message written in a prescribed language that utilizes a unique alphabet.